neochief/geppetto/README.md

 ### 2. Define your prompt file

-A prompt file is a free form markdown file with a few optional sections that you can define in the front matter (stuff at the beginning of the file between ---).
-Here's an example
+A prompt file can be either a Markdown file with front matter, or a YAML file.
+Here's an example of both formats:

 **prompt.md**
 ```markdown